My Truck

 "My Truck" is the debut single by American musician Breland from his self-titled debut EP Breland (2020).
 It was first released independently in September 2019, and released by Bad Realm and Atlantic Records in January 2020 serving as the EP's lead single.
 The song entered the Hot Country Songs chart at number 46 in February 2020, and later peaked at number 26 in April 2020.

 "My Truck" has been certified platinum by the Recording Industry Association of America (RIAA).

+Reception

+Jon Caramanica of The New York Times found the record to be "one of the year’s most beguiling singles, is a fluent amalgam of country verbiage and vocal texture with hip-hop bluster and cadence".

 Remix

-A remix, featuring country music artist Sam Hunt, was released on April 25, 2020.
+A remix, featuring country music singer Sam Hunt, was released on April 25, 2020.